oliveroneill/hanserver/README.md

 used locations.
-* Cleaning up images - images that have been deleted from their original source need to be taken down, there needs to be a neat way of doing this without periodically downloading the images to check the response code
+* Cleaning up images - images that have been deleted from their original source need to be taken down, there needs to be a neat way of doing this without periodically making loads of requests to check the response code